 Ravenheart.
 The third novel in the Rigante sequence, Ravenheart earns its place on this list chiefly because of its most magnetic character, Jaim Grymauch, who of all Gemmell’s characters – perhaps apart from Druss – is the one most closely modelled on Gemmell’s stepfather, whose strength and courage appear to have been crucial to the development of Gemmell’s worldview (reflected in his work).

 Wolf in Shadow.
 This is the first in a loose trilogy of novels featuring Jon Shannow, half-crazed Christian pilgrim and gun-toting hero who stalks the post-apocalyptic world of the future, in search of the lost city of Jerusalem.
 Gemmell’s love-letter to the work of Louis L’Amour (though also bearing the influence of the Clint Eastwood film, Pale Rider, which had been released a couple of years earlier), Wolf in Shadow was written when Gemmell was in danger of losing his job as a journalist (sure enough, he was made redundant a short while after), and when – as he recalls in his preface to a reissue of the novel – he was coming to terms with the fact that his mother had terminal cancer.
-Fuelled by Armagnac and filled with despair, Jon Shannow leapt onto the page and Gemmell never looked back.
+Fuelled by Armagnac and filled with despair, Gemmell created the character of Jon Shannow, who leapt onto the page – and Gemmell never looked back.

 Legend.
 Surely something’s amiss here.
 We’ve reached Legend, but there’s another novel ranked even higher than this?
 Gemmell himself acknowledged that although Legend was his favourite of all his novels, it was the work of an inexperienced writer still very much learning his craft.
 But Legend introduced the world to Gemmell’s most famous creation, the axe-wielding hero Druss, and is full of ‘heart’, to borrow David Gemmell’s own word.
 Many readers consider it Gemmell’s best book.
 He wrote the original version of the story, about the siege of a fortress by an invading army, after he learned he may have terminal cancer, in his late 20s.
 The fortress represented his body, and the invading Nadir army symbolised the cancer.
 Thankfully, Gemmell discovered he had been misdiagnosed, and he survived to revise the novel into Legend, published in 1984.